fishinwind/workshop/rst/Classes/class-13.rst

  + Terse: syntax is terse, but readable
  + Formats: handles BED, VCF and GFF formats (gzip'ed or not)
- + Special Cases: handles stranded-ness, 1-base overlaps, abutted intervals, etc.
+ + Special Cases: handles stranded-ness, 1-base overlaps, abutted intervals, etc. (likely to be bugs if you do code in manually)
-  - (all the things that will likely be bugs in your code should you do this manually)

 BEDTools Commands
 =================